agent-rat/ada-stakepool/README.md

 Limit: None
 Stakepool Id: 5d099136e633d00f53be23c36300f2bfa465fd83f53474dea091042b232b393c

-## Current setup
-To support the Cardano network, I have setup a testnet ITN node in Melbourne, Australia.
-The node is hosted on a server

-Intel i5 2.6Ghz x 4 core
-8Gb RAM
-128 SSD
-Optus NBN connection

 ## Scripts
 For scripts to help the Cardano community please refer to github files.
 If you like my scripts, just say thanks on Telegram.
 Nick is [ARAT] AgentRat.
 Suggestions are also welcomed